What is the best country to retire to? Find out here.

 Last Thursday, however, I left work earlier, at 18:00, to enjoy more of the summer daylight.
 Then I realized why I leave work at 20:00.
-In a metropolis with 2 million inhabitants, the traffic of 18:00 is just unbearable.
+In a metropolis with 2 million inhabitants, the traffic at 18:00 is just unbearable.
 It took over one hour to make half of my way home.

-Why do I live in an overpriced capital city with polluted air, above-average criminality levels, spending hours in traffic?
+Why do I live in an overpriced capital city with polluted air, above-average criminality levels, and spending hours in traffic?
 On, because we (my wife and me) need to make money, that is why.

 But that is not the situation for everyone.
 If you are a pensioner or just part of the lucky ones who accumulated enough to live on the return of invested capital, there is a shiny door open for you.

 The golden gates for a better quality of life.

 The path to make the most of your money and live as you dreamed to.
 Something that we, poor fellows locked in the metropolitan rat race, can only dream about.

 If you don’t need to live in a big urban center because of the proximity of your work or clients, I imagine that the only reason to keep living there is due to some sadistic pleasure in breathing insulting doses of CO2 and punishing your body with untold amounts of cortisol.

 But if this is not the case, I imagine you would prefer fresh air, a pleasant climate, a friendly neighborhood, high-quality healthcare, stable government, and lower living costs.